-If you’re feeling this way, you’re far from alone: Most Millennials and Gen Z adults stress over money, according to a recent Interac study — clear evidence that we all need to be mindful of the impact our finances can have on our overall happiness and well-being.
+If you’re feeling this way, you’re far from alone: Most Millennials and Gen Z adults stress over money, according to an Interac study, half of Gen Z and Millennials are concerned about managing their money during the pandemic — clear evidence that we all need to be mindful of the impact our finances can have on our overall happiness and well-being.

 Thankfully, you can get better at managing your money by building healthier money habits.
 It doesn’t take any particular skills — mostly determination and consistency.
 Here’s a few ways to live your best life (and be ready for hard times) by taking control of your finances.

-1. Use digital tools to track your spending
+1. Use digital payment solutions like Interac Debit to track your spending

 There are now countless ways to make sure your budget is in balance.
 The simplest is an oldie but a goodie: keeping track via your banking app.